Dhathrika05/KALNET_AI2_LEAD_INTELLIGENCE_SYSTEM/README.md

 ## Overview

 KALNET AI-2 Lead Intelligence System is a college lead intelligence platform designed to collect, clean, score, and serve institutional data for search and prioritization.

-The system processes college data, stores it in PostgreSQL, exposes APIs using FastAPI, and provides a dashboard to search and explore college data from the database.
+The system processes college data, stores it in PostgreSQL, exposes APIs using FastAPI, and provides a React-based dashboard to search, filter, and explore college data from the database.

 ## Features